-A.5.2.6 Vertical Sight Distance
+1A.5.2.6 Vertical Sight Distance

+Vertical curves are those that change the grade or slope of the road (as opposed to horizontal curves, which change direction).
+Vertical curves of a road are determined by design speed, and they increase in radius (flatten) for roads with faster speeds.
+Vertical curves effect how far a driver can see.
 There are some locations along I-15 where the vertical curves of the mainline do not allow adequate sight distance for vehicles to stop when traveling at freeway speeds.
-Table A-9 lists these locations.
+Table 1A-9 lists these locations.